Differentiable solver for time-dependent deformation problems with contact: Adjoint-based objective derivatives

-Note that this systems is very similar to the forward time-stepping, with the following differences: it proceeds backwards, from $\vnu_{i+1}$ to $\vnu_i$; there is a single \emph{linear} solve per time step, rather than a nonlinear solve as for the forward system.
-If we introduce $\vadj_{N+1}$ and $\vnu_{N+1}$, with actual initial values $\vadj_{N}$ and $\vnu_{N}$ obtained from \eqref{eq:time-adjoint-euler}, the inital conditions can be taken to have a particularly simple form:
+Note that this system is very similar to the forward time-stepping, with the following differences: it proceeds backward, from $\vnu_{i+1}$ to $\vnu_i$; there is a single \emph{linear} solve per time step, rather than a nonlinear solve as for the forward system; for higher-order time stepping the first few steps in the forward system are lower-order BDF steps; however, this is \emph{not} the case for the adjoint system: to maintain consistency, we derive the initial low-order steps from the forward system.
+If BDF2 is used for the forward time-stepping, the resulting scheme is different from the standard BDF2 scheme used in \cite{Hahn2019} for the adjoint system.
+If the system were discretized inconsistently as in \cite{Hahn2019}, a sufficiently small time step is needed to maintain accuracy of the gradient that would ensure that the discrete energy decreases along the gradient direction.